-ALAN CLIFTON

-NON-EXECUTIVE DIRECTOR
+ALAN CLIFTON NON-EXECUTIVE DIRECTOR

 Alan Clifton began his career at stockbroker Kitcat & Aitken, first as an analyst, thereafter becoming a Partner and then a Managing Partner, prior to the firm's acquisition by Royal Bank of Canada.
 He was subsequently invited to take up the role of Managing Director, overseeing the asset management arm of Aviva plc, the UK's largest insurance group.
-He is currently Chairman of JP Morgan Japanese Smaller Companies Trust plc and International Biotechnology Trust plc, and a Director of several other investment companies.
+He is currently a Director of Invesco Perpetual Select Trust and several other investment companies.
 Mr Clifton is a UK resident.

-WILFRED WOO

-NON-EXECUTIVE DIRECTOR
+WILFRED WOO NON-EXECUTIVE DIRECTOR